kjedreski/SaaS-DataPipeline/README.md

 Marketo has something called 'program' which is essentially a marketing campaign.
 Each of these marketing campaigns could have many people that belong to them.
 The goal is to deliver the client people that have a relationship with these campaigns.

-The overall plan was to get this running in AWS so it is built with a lambda_function
+The overall plan was to get this running in AWS so it is built with a lambda_function and boto